suomela/types3/README.md

 # types3: Type accumulation curves

-This is a tool for analysing textual diversity, richness, and productivity in text corpora and other data sets.
+This is a tool for analyzing textual diversity, richness, and productivity in text corpora and other data sets.

 ## Setup